TEMPOROMANDIBULAR JOINT DISORDER

-If you have additional questions about TMJ disorder or would like to schedule a TMD evaluation with physiologic dentist, Dr. Adam Chapnick in Barrie or Toronto, please contact the experienced Molson Park Dental Office team.
+If you have additional questions about TMJ disorder or would like to schedule a TMD evaluation with physiologic dentist, Dr. Adam Chapnick in Toronto, please contact the experienced Molson Park Dental Office team.

 We are a Family Friendly Practice

 At Molson Park Dental Office, we provide family dentistry services.
 Toronto and Barrie dentist, Dr. Adam Chapnick works with every child to build trust and comfort through the entire dental visit process.

 GETTING A TMD TMJ TREATEMENT IN TORONTO